ADirin/DataBase_Solution/Week 1/Lecture_1.md

 **Example:**

 **Courses Table:**
+   - Consider the following table that is in 2NF:

 | CourseID | Course    | InstructorID |
 |----------|-----------|--------------|
 | 101      | Math      | 1            |
 | 102      | Physics   | 2            |
 | 103      | Chemistry | 3            |

+   - In this table, the "InstructorID" is a non-prime attribute that determines the "InstructorName," which creates a transitive dependency.

 **Instructors Table:**